-Refer to section titled "Oversight and Description of Director and NEO Compensation" in Schedule "2" attached to this Information Circular for a description of the process by which the Board determines the compensation for the Company's directors and officers and for a description of the responsibilities, powers and operations of the human resources and compensation committee (the "Compensation Committee").
+Refer to Schedule "2" attached to this Information Circular for a description of the process by which the Board determines the compensation for the Company's directors and officers and for a description of the responsibilities, powers and operations of the human resources and compensation committee (the "Compensation Committee").
 The Company's Compensation Committee consists of Eric Krafft (Chair), Christopher Wallace and Allison Fedorkiw, each of whom is an independent director.